-Mr. Mehri also helped create the “Rooney Rule” which has resulted in a record number of minority head coaches and general managers in the National Football League.
+Mr. Mehri also helped create the “Rooney Rule” which has resulted in a record number of minority head coaches and general managers in National Football League.
+Since the adoption of the Rooney Rule, 10 super bowl teams have been led by a minority coach or general manager.
 In addition, he helped to develop the NFL Player Assessment Test which assesses the non-physical, cognitive and psychological attributes of prospective NFL players.
-In 2003, Mr. Mehri co-founded the Fritz Pollard Alliance, a not-for-profit dedicated to diversity in the NFL coaching, scouting and front office ranks.
-Mr. Mehri has served as counsel for this not-for-profit for over ten years.

 Corporate Counsel magazine described Mr. Mehri as “the one who pushed racial discrimination suits to the top of Corporate America’s agenda.”
 Fast Company magazine said: “He is something of a one-man army in the battle against business as usual… [H]is impact – both in terms of penalties and remedies – is undeniable.”
 The New York Times said “Mr. Mehri’s vision for corporate America involves sweeping change, not the piecemeal kind.”